Dating your British grandfather clock. . .

 The minute numbering has disappeared completely and the hour numerals are back as Roman numerals, (I, II, III, IIII, V, VI, etc..)
 The corner decoration tends to be full colour scenes, often of country scenes, sometimes of the four seasons, countries (England, Scotland, Ireland, Wales) or the four continents.
 Sometimes there are specific corner or arch paintings to do with trade or commerce or perhaps with a religious or masonic theme."

-Most of the mechanisms from this period look like this one:
+Most of the mechanisms from this period look like these: